-Under the 1995 Plan, a stock incentive in the form of a stock option will provide for the purchase of shares of Capital Stock in the future at an option price per share which will not be less than 100 percent of the fair market value of the shares covered thereby on the date the stock option is granted.
-Each option shall be exercisable in full or in part one year after the date the option is granted, or may become exercisable in one or more installments and at such time or times, as the Incentive Committee shall determine or upon various circumstances which may result in a change of control; provided, however, that in no event shall an option be exercisable until one year after the date the option is granted.
+Under the Plan, a stock incentive in the form of a stock option will provide for the purchase of shares of Capital Stock in the future at an option price per share which will not be less than 100 percent of the fair market value of the shares covered thereby on the date the stock option is granted.
+Each option shall be exercisable in full or in part six months after the date the option is granted, or may become exercisable in one or more installments and at such time or times, as the Incentive Committee shall determine, or upon various circumstances which may result in a change of control.
 Unless otherwise provided in the option, an option, to the extent it is or becomes exercisable, may be exercised at any time in whole or in part until the expiration or termination of the option.
 Any term or provision in any outstanding option specifying when the option may be exercisable or that it be exercisable in installments may be modified at any time during the life of the option by the Incentive Committee, provided, however, no such modification of an outstanding option shall, without the consent of the optionee, adversely affect any option theretofore granted to him.